Overview

 General guidelines for determining tax residency

-F-1 and J-1 students (including J-1 Student Interns) and dependents | nonresidents during their first five years of U.S. presence |
+F-1 and J-1 students (including J-1 Student Interns) and their dependents | nonresidents during their first five years of U.S. presence |

 J-1 scholars (e.g., research scholars, short-term scholars, professors) and their dependents | nonresidents during their first two years of U.S. presence |

-H-1B, O-1, TN employees and dependents | can be nonresidents for up to 182 days of U.S. presence |
+H-1B, O-1, TN employees and their dependents | can be nonresidents for up to 182 days of U.S. presence |

 Many international students and scholars must also file a state income tax return.
 The federal tax return (filed with the U.S. government) is completely different from the state tax return (filed with the local state tax government, e.g. State of Iowa).
-Most students and scholars are required to file both the federal and state tax returns, however, there are circumstances where only a federal tax return is required.
+Most students and scholars are required to file both federal and state tax returns, however, there are circumstances where only a federal tax return is required.

 Income tax filing deadlines: